The Wines of Portugal (Organized by Region)

 Tinto Transmontano: Full-bodied red blends

 If you head north over the mountains from the Douro, you’ll find another small wine-producing region called Trás-Os-Montes.
-The only wine we usually see from this area is Transmontano, which is a regional red blend.
-Wines are full-bodied, punchy, with higher alcohol levels.
+Transmontano, a regional red blend, is the most commonly exported wine from this northern region.
+Wines are full-bodied and punchy, with higher alcohol levels.

 Minho (Vinho Verde)

-If you’ve ever drank something ice-cold on the beach that happened to be from Portugal, we wager it was Vinho Verde.
-Best served young, when the wine is at its peak of aromatics and crisp acidity, Minho wines are ideal alongside salads, fish, and vegetable dishes and even do well paired with citrus-driven sauces.
+Chances are, if you’ve enjoyed an ice-cold Portuguese wine on the beach, it was Vinho Verde.
+Best served young, when the wine is at its peak of aromatics and crisp acidity, Minho wines are ideal alongside salads, fish, and vegetable dishes, and even pair well with citrus-driven sauces.

 Wines

-- Branco Vinho Verde: Light-bodied white wines.
+• Branco Vinho Verde: Light-bodied white wines.
 Wines often have a slight spritz and fruity, lemonade-like flavors with notes of melon, gooseberry, and chalky texture.
-Producers create white Vinho Verde wines with a blend of several grape varieties, including Arinto, Azal, Trajadura, Loureiro, and Alvarinho (a.k.a Albariño).
-Keep your eyes peeled for single-varietal wines, particularly Loureiro, Azal, and Alvarinho, which are some of the most popular grape varieties grown in Vinho Verde.
+White Vinho Verde often blends local grapes such as Arinto, Azal, Trajadura, Loureiro, and Alvarinho (Albariño in Spain).
+Single-varietal wines, particularly Alvarinho, Loureiro, and Azal, showcase the region’s vibrant aromatics and crisp acidity.

 Alentejo

 The Alentejo region feels similar to California (save for a few marble castles to remind you that you’re still in Europe).
-It has low rolling hills of wheat, even hot temperatures, and tons of sun.
-Many progressive and modern wineries here make red wines with generous fruit and mocha flavors and refined tannins from careful wood aging strategies.
+It features low rolling hills of wheat, even hot temperatures, and tons of sun.
+Many progressive and modern wineries here make red wines with generous fruit and mocha flavors and refined tannins from careful oak aging.
 White wines from the Alentejo range from medium-bodied refreshers to full-bodied, similar to Chardonnay.

 Wines

-- Branco Alentejo: Light-bodied and full-bodied white wines made with Arinto (fuller in style), Antão Vaz (fuller in style), Roupeiro, and Fernão Pires (an aromatic white variety).
+• Branco Alentejo: Light- and full-bodied white wines made with Arinto (fuller in style), Antão Vaz (fuller in style), Roupeiro, and Fernão Pires (an aromatic white variety).

 Lisboa